 "Process tracing is a fundamental tool of qualitative analysis.
 In the framework presented here, it is deﬁned as the systematic examination of diagnostic evidence selected and analyzed in light of research questions and hypotheses posed by the investigator.
 Process tracing can contribute decisively both to describing political and social phenomena and to evaluating causal claims.
 George and Bennett have played the leading role in developing this method as an essential form of within-case analysis, and Fenno’s “soaking and poking” is a kindred research procedure.

-Although the idea of process tracing is often invoked by scholars as they examine qualitative data, too often this tool is neither well understood nor rigorously applied.
-Relatedly, the ﬁeld of qualitative methods in political science—in sharp contrast to quantitative methods—is inadequately equipped with procedures for teaching basic research tools, including process tracing."
+Although the idea of process tracing is often invoked by scholars as they examine qualitative data, too often this tool is neither well understood nor rigorously applied."
 (Collier, 2011)